IMPORTANT INFORMATION...

 According to experts, every hiker needs two litres of drinking water daily.

 We move along the route each day in support of the hikers.
 This vehicle transports additional water should it be needed.
 The drinking water we supply to you daily is safe for human consumption.
 It is, therefore, unnecessary to purchase extra water for the hike.
-It also impedes the loading and offloading your luggage at our lorries, as the load gets much heavier if excessive water is carried.
+It also impedes the loading and offloading of your luggage at our lorries, as the load gets much heavier if excessive water is carried.

 How should I pack my clothes and supplies for transport?